Productivity & automation

 • Control profile: Medium.
 Expect practical customization, but not an infinite-control architecture.

-• Budget posture: Free tier.
+• Pricing signal: Free plan.
 Good for teams balancing capability with cost sensitivity.

 Project Management

-Asana works well for project management when you want a practical balance of medium control and medium execution.
+Use Asana for project management when you want medium execution, high ease of use, and high output quality.

 Task Management

-Choose Asana for task management when you need medium delivery and high ease of use.
+Use Asana for task management when you want medium execution, high ease of use, and high output quality.

 Team Coordination